olwmc/Graveyard/README.md

 Used this as a way to learn some more parsing techniques, not really as a full project.

 ### Snake written in C and SDL
-This is my first time using SDL, so hopefully I'll look back on it later and realize how terrible it is.
+This was my first time using SDL, so hopefully I'll look back on it later and realize how terrible it is.

-This is also one of my first programs in C in a long time.

 -d (or pressing d in game) activates dark mode